Contact: Barbara McNichol 520-615-7910 Barbara@WordTrippers.com

 - And affiliate participants!

-- Highly regarded as a credible professional
+- Builds high regard as a credible communicator

 What makes Word Trippers Tips the best subscription to give as a gift?

-The Word Tripper of the Week hones English language knowledge, avoids embarrassing mistakes, and enhances one’s ability to write well.
+Word Tripper of the Week hones English language knowledge, avoids embarrassing mistakes, and enhances one’s ability to write well.
 Its usefulness has been time-tested for more than a decade.

 My time is incredibly limited, and the last thing I need is useless email